stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 it had nurtured.
 I shall know nothing more.

   Even yet I do not know why the ocean holds such a fascination for me.
-But then, perhaps none of us can solve those things&mdash;they exist in defiance of all explanation.
+But then, perhaps none of us can solve those things--they exist in defiance of all explanation.
 There are men, and wise men, who do not like the sea and its lapping surf on yellow shores; and they think us strange who love the mystery of the ancient and unending deep.
-Yet for me there is a haunting and inscrutable glamour in all the ocean&rsquo;s moods.
-It is in the melancholy silver foam beneath the moon&rsquo;s waxen corpse; it hovers over the silent and eternal waves that beat on naked shores; it is there when all is lifeless save for unknown shapes that glide through sombre depths.
+Yet for me there is a haunting and inscrutable glamour in all the ocean's moods.
+It is in the melancholy silver foam beneath the moon's waxen corpse; it hovers over the silent and eternal waves that beat on naked shores; it is there when all is lifeless save for unknown shapes that glide through sombre depths.
 And when I behold the awesome billows surging in endless strength, there comes upon me an ecstasy akin to fear; so that I must abase myself before this mightiness, that I